Castlevania: Dracula X: Reception

 Castlevania: Dracula X for the Super NES received mixed reviews, with most critics stating that it is an inferior conversion of the PC Engine game.
-On the release of the game, Famicom Tsūshin scored Dracula X a 24 out of 40, and Electronic Gaming Monthly scored it a 6.75 out of 10, saying it is a good game in its own terms but does not hold up to previous Castlevania games.
+On the release of the game, Famicom Tsūshin scored Dracula X a 24 out of 40, and Electronic Gaming Monthly scored it a 6.75 out of 10, saying it is a good game in its own terms, but that it does not hold up to previous Castlevania games.
 GamePro criticized that the stage design fails to encourage re-exploring stages, the bosses are not challenging enough, and the graphics and gameplay are primitive: "no knockout Mode 7 stages, no rotating rooms (like in Castlevania IV).
 Your character is also very small.
 The play engine feels like it's right out of the 8-bit versions ..."
 A critic for Next Generation panned it, saying it retains the by-then outdated graphics and controls of the PC Engine game and would not appeal even to die-hard Castlevania fans.
 He summarized it as "eight levels of no-frills side-scrolling action ... without an original or interesting thought in its wolfsbane-stuffed head."
 In contrast, IGNs retrospective on the series referred to it as "still one of the best traditional Castlevania games", and that it "holds its own" in terms of graphics, including a brighter color palette and Mode 7 graphics, but suffered from weak A.I. and bad level layout.
 It received a ranking of 73.75% from GameRankings, based on four reviews.
 In 2018, Complex rated the game 82nd on their "The Best Super Nintendo Games of All Time".